cupcakearmy/unpixel/README.md

 3. `yarn dist` to build for all platforms

 Alternatevly you can run `yarn build` and the `yarn electron-builder -m` for `macOS`, `-l` fir `linux` or `-w` for `windows`.

+## RELEASE

+1. Create a draft release with the new version. (e.g. tag with `v1.2.3`).
+2. Push to master and github workflow will build and upload assets to the draft matching the version of `package.json` and draft.
+3. When ready publish release.